 About the Interviewee:

 Nabra Nelson is presently an Emerging Professional Resident in Directing at Milwaukee Repertory Theater.
 She holds a degree in Theatre Arts with an emphasis in Directing from the University of California, Santa Barbara, where she did her honors thesis work on the “bad” quarto of Shakespeare’s Hamlet.
 She focuses her work on issues of community that necessarily involve the topics of diversity and conformity as discussed by Aldous Huxley.
 Other notable biographical details include that she is half-Nubian, trilingual, and holds a minor in Physics.
 The next project whose production involves Nabra, American Song by Joanna Murray-Smith, will be showing at Milwaukee Repertory Theater’s Quadracci Powerhouse from March 15 to April 10, 2016.
+She also recommends that everyone look into the Nubian Foundation for Preserving a Cultural Heritage.

 Interview with Nabra Nelson,